Thailand, Vietnam and Cambodia

 Absolutely!
 We just ask that if you come with a friend, you and your friend(s) are still open to meeting new people and sharing this special experience with the entire group.

 Students love the wide variety of adventures that they experience on this whirlwind adventure.
-From investigating the temples of Angkor Wat to swimming in the bioluminescent waters of Ha Long Bay and cruising to unspoilt beaches and reefs in the Gulf of Thailand, this trip leaves students with a lifetime of amazing memories!
+From investigating the temples of Angkor Wat to swimming in the bioluminescent waters of Ha Long Bay and cruising to unspoilt beaches and reefs in the Gulf of Thailand, this program leaves students with a lifetime of amazing memories!

 What is unique about this program?